-Of the 93 respondents collecting baseline assessments, 99% (N = 92) collected SCAT5 (Echemendia et al., 2017b) with other assessment modalities collected including:

-- (1) ImPACT (Lovell et al. 2001) collected by 12 (13%) respondents.
-One respondent collected only ImPACT with 11 also collecting SCAT5.
-All 12 respondents worked in Men's football, with eight working in first team and four working in teams aged 17-23.
-Seven worked in Premier League and five in Championship clubs. - (2) CogSport (Collie et al. 2003) collected by two (2%) respondents.
+- Of the 93 respondents collecting baseline assessments, 99% (N=92) collected SCAT5 (Echemendia et al., 2017b) with other assessment modalities collected including: - ImPACT (Lovell et al., 2001) collected by twelve (13%) respondents.
+One respondent collected only ImPACT with eleven also collecting SCAT5.
+All twelve respondents worked in Men's football, with eight working in first team and four working in teams aged 17-23.
+Seven worked in Premier League and five in Championship clubs. - CogSport (Collie et al., 2003) collected by two (2%) respondents.
 Both also collected SCAT5.
-Teams collecting CogSport were one Premier League men's team and one international team. - (3) CSx (2020) collected by one (1%) respondent working in a Men's first team in the Premier League who also collected SCAT5. - (4) King-Devick Test (Oride et al. 1986) was collected by one (1%) respondent working in a Men's first team in the Championship who also collected SCAT5.
+Teams collecting CogSport were one Premier League men's team and one international team. - CSx (CSx) collected by one (1%) respondent working in a Men's first team in the Premier League who also collected SCAT5. - King-Devick Test (Oride et al., 1986) was collected by one (1%) respondent working in a Men's first team in the Championship who also collected SCAT5. - Respondents with five or more years of experience working in football (N=68) had significantly higher rates of baseline concussion assessment collection that those with four or less years of experience (N=52; P=.01).